microsoft/Elastic-Silicon-Interconnect/docs/concepts/software_api.md

 [Back to table of contents](index.md#Table-of-contents)

-# HLI Software APIs
+# ESI Software APIs

 *More on this to be written.*

-Thanks to HLI's types, typed, design-dependent software APIs can be automatically generated.
+Thanks to ESI's types, typed, design-dependent software APIs can be automatically generated.
 Said APIs would be mostly independent of the transport mechanism (PCIe, network, etc.) used to communicate with the silicon.
-The same API could even drive a simulation of the HLI system.
+The same API could even drive a simulation of the ESI system.

 Said APIs would need to ensure that the software is talking to the correct hardware.
 There are several possible approaches: